app-nerds/nerd-wix-spinner/README.md

 # Nerd Wix Spinner

 Nerd Wix Spinner is a web component that will display a shim and a loading spinner graphic.
-This component is designed to work on Wix websites and within Wix's limitation, though it is not limited to just Wix usage.
+This component is designed to work on Wix websites and within Wix's limitations, though it is not limited to just Wix usage.

 ## 🚀 Quick Start